Flank/flank-dashboard/docs/05_project_metrics.md

 The height of each bar stands for the build duration.
 The height of each bar is relative.
 That means that two bars in different projects with the same height may have a different duration.
 * If the build result is successful the app uses a green bar.
 * If the build result is failed the app uses a red bar.
-* If the build result is unknown the app uses a grey dash at the bottom of a bar.
+* If the build result is neutral the app uses a grey bar.
+* If there are not enough builds to fill in all the 20 bars the app will fill the rest with the grey dashes at the bottom of a graph.

 ![Build Results (Dark theme)](./images/build_results_bar.png?raw=true)
 Build Results (Dark theme).